-Besides hiding your IP address and mixing your traffic with that of other users, ExpressVPN also encrypts your traffic between secure VPN servers and your computer, so that it can’t be read by third parties in between, such as your internet service provider or your local Wi-Fi operator.
+Besides hiding your IP address and mixing your traffic with that of other users, ExpressVPN also encrypts your traffic between secure VPN servers and your computer.
+This keeps your data safe from being read by third parties.

 ExpressVPN uses AES (Advanced Encryption Standard) with 256-bit keys—also known as AES-256.
-It’s the same encryption standard adopted by the U.S. government and used by security experts worldwide to protect classified information.
+It’s the same encryption standard adopted by the U.S. government and trusted by security experts worldwide to protect classified information.

-ExpressVPN offers a variety of VPN Protocols to implement strong encryption between your computer and the VPN server location you connect to.
-When you use the ExpressVPN app, you can easily switch between the protocols, although it’s recommended that you stick with the default protocol (the open-source OpenVPN), or let the app automatically select the settings optimal for your speed and security.
+ExpressVPN offers a variety of VPN protocols to implement strong and safe encryption between your computer and the VPN server location you connect to.
+When you use the ExpressVPN app, you can easily switch between the protocols, although it’s recommended that you choose the automatic setting, which will select the protocol optimal for your speed and security.

-Here are some of the features of ExpressVPN encryption with OpenVPN:
+Here are some of the features of ExpressVPN encryption with Lightway:

 HMAC stands for keyed-Hash Message Authentication Code.
-A Message Authentication Code is a protection against data being altered in transit by an attacker who has the ability to read the data in real-time.
-Out of many possibilities on how to reliably authenticate messages, TLS and OpenVPN use hashes (hence the H in HMAC).
+This code protects the data from being altered in transit by an attacker who has the ability to read the data in real time.
+TLS and OpenVPN also use hashes for authentication, hence the H in HMAC.